 The minimum order you can place is 20 cards.
 The Snapfish logo is on the back of each card, but it's not overly intrusive.
 For certain kinds of cards, you can even pick them up at your local Walgreens and avoid shipping charges.
 Get the whole scoop in our Snapfish review.

 - Logo on the back of the cards

 It's no surprise that Walmart has some of the best prices, particularly if you want smaller quantities.
 What I did find surprising is that there is no minimum.
 That's right; you can purchase just a single card.
-The quality is very good; you can order a single card printed on photo paper for as low as $.30 or card stock starting at $.40 each.
+The quality is very good; you can order a single card printed on photo paper for as low as $.50 or card stock for $.57 each.

-Once you start ordering in quantity, the per card price drops as low as $.22 apiece.
+Once you start ordering in quantity, the per card price drops as low as $.39 apiece.
 Return address printing is available.
 In a hurry?
 You can pick up certain card styles from your local Walmart in as little as one hour.
 However, I didn't find Walmart's website to be the easiest to navigate.
-Read more about my adventures with Walmart in my review.
+Read more about my adventures in my Walmart review.

 - Low prices

 - No minimum

 - Great selection